yellowdog/python-examples/README.md

 If there are **fewer** CSV files than Task Groups a warning will be printed and, if there are 'n' CSV files, CSV data processing will be applied to the first 'n' Task Groups in the Work Requirement by default, in the order in which the CSV files were supplied.
 If there are **more** CSV files than Task Groups, an error will be raised and processing will stop.

-It is possible to apply CSV files explicitly to specific Task Groups, by using an optional index postfix at the end of each CSV filename.
+It is possible to apply CSV files explicitly to specific Task Groups, by using an optional **index postfix** (e.g., `:2`) at the end of each CSV filename.
 For example, if there are two CSV files to be applied to the second and fourth Task Groups in a JSON Work Requirement, use the following syntax:

 ```shell
 yd-submit -r wr.json -v wr_data_task_group_2.csv:2 -v wr_data_task_group_4.csv:4
 ```

 Note that only one CSV file can be applied to any given Task Group.
+A single CSV file can, however, be reused for mutliple Task Groups.

 # Worker Pool Properties